Incentive Motivation: Best Practices for Incentives

 At their core, incentives focus on the individual and their behaviors – specific behaviors you can track and reward.
 Incentives focus on strictly defined, personal outcomes; that when achieved, result in a reward.
-As an example, a sales person is given an objective based on their previous year’s performance.
+As an example, a salesperson is given an objective based on their previous year’s performance.
 If they meet or surpass that objective, they are rewarded.
-To keep this incentive from being conflated with compensation and to keep it from becoming an “entitlement” we recommend non-cash rewards.
+To keep this incentive from being conflated with compensation and to keep it from becoming an “entitlement,” we recommend non-cash rewards.

 One of the main benefits of non-cash incentives is that you have the flexibility to start and stop them as needed without affecting your audiences’ income or lifestyle.
 This provides a company with the ability to change and adapt as the marketplace changes.
-With non-compensation based incentives you have the ability to focus attention on one objective this quarter and another next – without disrupting the income expectations of our target audience.
+With non-compensation based incentives you have the ability to focus attention on one objective this quarter and another next – without disrupting the income expectations of the target audience.
 Therefore, when thinking about incentives – look for things that need attention now – and may not need attention in the future.
 Look for changes in the market that you believe are “blips” or short-term needs.
 Need a sales spike?
 Run an incentive.
 Need to launch a new product?
 Run an incentive.

 When developing incentive activities, here are some important factors to keep in mind.

 - Do not overvalue the awards.
 It is better to have a slightly lower value for the award than to go overboard on the award value.
-When the value of the award far exceeds the effort involved you will get unintended consequences, cheating, and duplicity in your program.
+When the value of the award far exceeds the effort involved, you will get unintended consequences, cheating, and duplicity in your program.

 - Take breaks when using incentives.
 Don’t always offer incentives in 90-day increments back-to-back.
 Offer an incentive (if needed) then withhold for 30 days.
-Then offer a different incentive.
+Then, offer a different incentive.

 - Make sure your incentive does not violate any of the values of your organization.
 The values and criteria in your umbrella recognition program are the guidelines for all other activities.
 Your incentive should never send a mixed message to your audience.

 - Create a “review team” for incentives.
-Create a team of managers from different areas of the company to provide a much needed double-check and sounding board.
+Create a team of managers from different areas of the company to provide a much needed sounding board.
 Including non-participating managers from different departments/divisions will ensure you’re seeing the big picture and have thought through the incentive application.
-Often, outsiders see the holes in the program design – and can be a great added point of view.
+Often, outsiders see holes in the program design – and can be a great added point of view.

 - Accompany incentives with public recognition.
 According to the Incentive Research Foundation, 40% of incentive programs are now using social recognition.
-This will only continue to rise with use of technology and increased knowledge of the many benefits.
+This will only continue to rise with the use of technology and increased knowledge of the benefits.
 Social recognition helps to make the award recipient feel valued as well as fosters camaraderie and reinforces the company culture.